KennyLoRI/pubMedNLP/DOCUMENTATION.md

 #### LLM models used

 #### Prompting strategies
-Once the ´top_k´ documents are extracted, they are formatted together with the initial (possibly corrected) query into a prompt that is inputted into our model.
+Once the `top_k` documents are extracted, they are formatted together with the initial (possibly corrected) query into a prompt that is inputted into our model.
 Due to model size limitations that became evident in the first runs of the pipeline, short and precise prompts were selected.
 Except for this restriction upfront, all other decisions were based on end-to-end testing of different prompt variants.
 These variants were:
 1. A standard prompt
 2. Chain of thought
-3. Inputting abstract information only (controlled in the ´abstract_only´ parameter:
+3. Inputting abstract information only (controlled in the `abstract_only` parameter:
 4. Inputting abstracts enriched with metadata information: